 7. Visit Surfer’s Paradise and have a burger at Betty’s Burger

 I went for Betty’s Classic (AU$10) and the Vanilla thick shake (AU$8).
 The burger was delicious and freshly made.
 The thick shake is exactly like the name implies – it’s very thick.
-Almost feels like it’s
+Almost feels like it’s a melted ice cream!
+Overall, I enjoyed this place and I thought it was quite affordable in relative to other restaurants in Australia.

 I saw that they have a branch in Noosa as well later on in the trip, and the line for that Betty’s goes around the corner.
 The branch here at Surfer’s Paradise was also crowded, but at least we didn’t have to line up!